-We applied a 'AAA' default multiple of 6.25x, accounting for the low absolute level of the base case.
+We applied a 'AAA' default multiple of 6.5x, accounting for the low absolute level of the base case and the risks posed by the 14-month revolving period.
 The recovery base case and 'AAA' recovery haircut were set at 65% and 45%, respectively.
 The strength of the UK used car market over the last two years has been highly supportive of recoveries.
 We expect values to remain elevated in the near term, which will provide additional protection against a potential uptick in defaults.